-The first tip is one of my favourites of the series planned, not just because it’s a great model budgeting tip but because the results are just dam brilliant.
+The first tip is one of my favourites of the series planned, not just because it’s a great model budgeting tip but because the results are just damn brilliant.

-Instead of spending between £1.50 and £3 on scatter materials go an make yourself your favourite hot drink.
+Instead of spending between £1.50 and £3 on scatter, materials go and make yourself your favourite hot drink.
 And while you’re about it, nick a bit of the tea, coffee or chocolate you’re using.

 Now sprinkle the tea leaves, coffee granules or chocolate powder on your layout and secure with a small amount of watered down PVA.
 Now go and enjoy your drink while it the glue dries.

 The colour and texture can be changed by mixing tea and coffee and different strengths and flavours of coffee in particular.
 Mixing a light roast coffee with dark tea leaves, for example, can create very realistic soil for example.

 When mixing the glue, use a higher glue to water mixture than would normally be used (for ballasting etc).
 High water content can cause the colours to run or the granules to breakdown.
-For some landscape modelling, running colours can be useful (around water features for example) but in most cases this isn’t useful.
+For some landscape modelling, running colours can be useful (around water features for example) but in most cases, this isn’t useful.
 Alternatively, paint the PVA onto the surface to be covered and let it dry a little first before scattering the scatter.
 I’d recommend testing and perfecting your technique first before applying it on your model railway layout.

 Finally, if you have some chalk pastels grinding these up and adding them to your drink based scatter can add an extra element to the colour and texture of your ground cover.